RECRUIT

 The general framework of our research field is artificial intelligence, which is softer than general engineering.
 Therefore, it is necessary to tell a story (persuasive power), such as why you are doing it and what is the benefit of doing so.
 These abilities are essential for job hunting and subsequent presentations in the workforce.

-We are looking for students who still want to grow!
+We are looking for motivated students who are eager to learn and grow!

 I call this a “positive coefficient of the second derivative of the value of competence”.
 Since students are growing, we welcome students who have a positive coefficient of the first derivative of the value of competence and who are willing to “grow and develop” at an accelerated rate now (even if their current skills are low).

-We welcome the following (not all, of course!)
+We welcome students who are interested in (not all, of course!):

-• I want to intern at a company’s research institute during summer vacation
+• Interning at industrial research labs during summer vacation

-• Want to have friendly competition with students from other universities
+• Engaging in friendly competition with students from other universities

-• Want to win prizes at academic conferences and give shape to their efforts
+• Winning prizes at academic conferences and showcasing achievements

-Your research topic is important, but I think “fit/not-fit” with your advisor is also an important factor.
+Your research topic is important, but finding a good fit with your advisor is also an important factor.

 Please make an appointment in advance by e-mail.
 Online interviews are also available.

-When I was a member of the editorial board of the Japanese Society for Artificial Intelligence, I wrote freely under the title “Aspirations for this year.
-(Written in Japanese)
+As a member of the editorial board of the Japanese Society for Artificial Intelligence, I contributed short essays titled “Aspirations for This Year” (in Japanese):

 人間のようなターンテイキング」 人工知能学会誌 28巻第1号, p.22 (2013年1月)